absinthe-graphql/absinthe/README.md

 end
 ```

-`resolve` functions must accept 2 arguments: a map of GraphQL arguments and a
+`resolve` functions must accept 2 arguments: a map of arguments and a
 special `%Absinthe.Execution{}` struct that provides the full execution context
 (useful for advanced purposes). `resolve` functions must return a `{:ok, result}`
 or `{:error, "Error to report"}` tuple.

-Note: At the current time, Absinthe reports any deprecated argument or input
+Note: At the current time, Absinthe reports any deprecated argument or
-object field used in the `errors` entry of the response.
-Non null is ignored
+deprecated input object field used in the `errors` entry of the response.
+Non
-when validating deprecated arguments and input object fields.
+null constraints are ignored when validating deprecated arguments and input
+object fields.

 ## Custom Types